 Also, appreciation and support encourage performance and may reduce interpersonal conflicts.
 Even in demanding situations, there are likely to be fewer instances of negative social interactions between team members.
 Bullying behaviour is not tolerated, and instead, team dynamics are collaborative, supportive and focus on looking at problems from different perspectives.

-The Tap into Safety training platform has online and mobile-friendly courses to train about preventing Workplace Bullying.
-Coming in October are new courses for Leaders, Managers and Supervisors to help them improve their skills of communicating, managing their team, managing conflict and choosing the appropriate leadership style.
+The Tap into Safety training platform has online and mobile-friendly courses to train about preventing workplace bullying.
+The platform also has dedicated courses for Leaders, Managers and Supervisors to help them improve their skills in communicating, managing their team, managing conflict and choosing the appropriate leadership style.

 Listen to our podcast, Why People Use Bullying Behaviour at Work and How to Prevent It.